Nikos Oikonomopoulos

 Nikolaos "Nikos" Oikonomopoulos (Νικόλαος Νίκος Οικονομόπουλος, [nikoˈlaoz ˈnikos ikonoˈmopulos]; born 30 June 1984) is a Greek singer.
-He appeared on the Greek talent show Dream Show - The Music 2, of which he was the winner.
+He appeared on the Greek talent show Dream Show – The Music 2, of which he was the winner.
 He is the top contemporary male singer in the latter half of the decade with a huge number of album sales.

 Biography

 Early life

-Nikos Oikonomopoulos was born on 30 June 1984 in Patra.
+Nikos Oikonomopoulos was born on 30 June 1984 in Patra to his father, Argyris and his mother.
 He grew up in a town outside Patras, Kato Achaia.
+At the time of his birth, his parents were divorced and he was cared for by his grandparents and uncles and aunts.
+They share enough love until he grows up, his mother wants to take him to live with her, but he won’t forget those who took care of him when his parents divorced.
 He sang in different cities, initially in the Peloponnese and then in Northern Greece.
 His other jobs included fishing and working in a pizzeria.
-In December 2006 he emerged as the winner of the reality Alpha TV show, Dream Show - The Music 2.
+In December 2006 he emerged as the winner of the reality Alpha TV show, Dream Show – The Music 2.

 2007–2010: Debut album and rise in popularity

 His first studio album was released on 15 November 2007, titled Proti Agapi (First Love).
 From this album several songs were successful, such as "Ola Gia Sena" ("Everything For You"), "Den Eisia Entaxei" ("You Are Not Okay"), "Koita Na Mathaineis" ("Look To Learn") and "Afto To Asteri" ("This Star").

-In June 2008 he won the award for "Best New Artist" at the MAD Video Music Awards 2008.
-In December 2008 released a maxi single titled "Kai Mi Girizeis" (And Do Not Come Back) and his second studio album titled Akousa… (I Heard), which went gold.
+In June 2008, he won the award for "Best New Artist" at the MAD Video Music Awards 2008.
+In December 2008, released a maxi single titled "Kai Mi Girizeis" (And Do Not Come Back) and his second studio album titled Akousa… (I Heard), which went gold.